50 Simple Ways to Boost Your Metabolism

 Nosh throughout the day

 Learning how to boost your metabolism involves changing not just what you eat, but how and when you eat.
-Consuming several smaller meals instead of three large, heavy meals will help keep your metabolism and energy levels consistent throughout the day, advises dietitian Abby Sauer, registered dietitian at Abbott.
+Consuming several smaller meals instead of three large, heavy meals will help keep your metabolism and energy levels consistent throughout the day, advises dietitian Abby Sauer, RD, registered dietitian at Abbott.
 Score these tips to living longer.

 Eat foods high in B vitamins